VideoOrion: Tokenizing Object Dynamics in Videos: Related Work

 \section{Related Work}

-\textbf{Video-LLMs.} Most existing Video-LLMs extend the framework of image-based MLLMs, proposing various adapters to cope with the large number of visual tokens encoded by image-level pretrained visual encoders such as CLIP~\citep{radford2021learning}.
-Popular models include Video-ChatGPT~\citep{maaz2023video} which uses spatial-temporal pooling; VideoChat~\citep{li2023videochat}, VideoChat2~\citep{li2024mvbench} and VideoLLaMA~\citep{zhang2023video} which use Q-Former~\citep{li2023blip,zhu2023minigpt}; MiniGPT4-Video~\citep{ataallah2024minigpt4} which concatenates adjacent visual tokens and uses linear mapping; VideoLLaMA2~\citep{cheng2024videollama} which uses 3D convolution blocks; and LLaMA-VID~\citep{li2023llama} which uses cross attention between visual and text embeddings.
-These efforts have achieved good results, but they fail to focus on the semantics of visual tokens, leaving the parsing of token semantics to LLMs.
+\textbf{Video-LLMs.} Most existing Video-LLMs extend the framework of image-based MLLMs by introducing various adapters to handle the large number of visual tokens generated by image-level pretrained visual encoders such as CLIP~\citep{radford2021learning}.
+Prominent models include Video-ChatGPT\citep{maaz2023video}, which employs spatial-temporal pooling; VideoChat\citep{li2023videochat}, VideoChat2\citep{li2024mvbench}, and VideoLLaMA\citep{zhang2023video}, which leverage Q-Former~\citep{li2023blip,zhu2023minigpt}; MiniGPT4-Video\citep{ataallah2024minigpt4}, which concatenates adjacent visual tokens and applies linear mapping; VideoLLaMA2\citep{cheng2024videollama}, which incorporates 3D convolution blocks; and LLaMA-VID~\citep{li2023llama}, which utilizes cross-attention between visual and textual embeddings.
+While these approaches have achieved promising results, they predominantly emphasize adapting visual features for integration into large language models (LLMs), often neglecting explicit semantic representation within visual tokens.
+Consequently, the task of interpreting token semantics is largely delegated to the LLMs themselves.